I have traveled through the entire coast of Oregon and explored about 80% of the Washington Coast too.

 - Here is a list of the best areas on the Washington Coast to see.

-My favorite in Oregon will always be Natural Bridges and in Washington, Cape Flattery so far is my top pick.
+My favorite in Oregon will always be Natural Bridges as well as these 10 day hikes in Oregon that are amazing to try and in Washington, Cape Flattery and Olympic National Park are so far is my top pick.
 And when you see these and the other spots I’ve listed, it’s hard to find any coastal spot in the east or west coast that matches these 2 states.
 Here is why:

 And that’s why Natural Bridges is my favorite spot (so far) in the entire western and eastern coast regions I’ve explored.